jenetics/lattices/README.md

 ### Matrix

 _Matrices_ are extending _grids_ and share the same design principles.
-They are also highly configurable and are _just_ mutlidimensional _views_ of the underlying one-dimensional arrays.
+They are also highly configurable and are _just_ multidimensional _views_ onto the underlying one-dimensional arrays.
 Additionally, they support the usual linear algebra functionality.

 ```java
 final var A = DoubleMatrix2d.DENSE.create(3, 3);